Friday, September 13, 2013

 We also do a huge amount of training and what might broadly be called education.
 This is done more on a regional or national than a local basis, and depends very much on the network we have to spread the word about our events and gather up the necessary volunteers for them.
 If you think this work is worthwhile, then please join the Latin Mass Society.

-I have just mentioned the Latin Course: it is clear that a lack of Latin is a big barrier to many otherwise enthusiastic priests taking up the Extraordinary Form, and we address this specifically with an intensive, residential Latin Course running from Monday to Saturday, to allow priests to be in their parishes on Sunday.
-This attracted six priests and three seminarians this year, as well as a number of lay people.
-Their experience is not only good for them, but demonstrates what seminaries and dioceses could also do, if they wanted to.
+It is clear that a lack of Latin is a big barrier to many otherwise enthusiastic priests taking up the Traditional Mass, and we address this specifically with an intensive, residential Latin Course running from Monday to Saturday, to allow priests to be in their parishes on Sunday.
+We also sponsor online Latin learning for clergy and seminarians -- and of course lay people can join these courses too.

 The St Catherine's Trust Summer School is also of course educational: it not just a fun 'camp' for the children to run around, we aim to teach them something about their Faith, and the culture which goes with it, as well as have fun.
-This is a huge undertaking each year, with as many as 50 children or more taking part, and would be impossible about both the financial and also the moral support of the Latin Mass Society.
+This is a huge undertaking each year, with more than 50 children taking part, and would be impossible about both the financial and also the moral support of the Latin Mass Society.

-Something else which comes into this category is our magazine, Mass of Ages, which in a very evident way has been transformed in the last year so, with full colour, good quality paper, and excellent writing.
+Something else which comes into this category is our magazine, Mass of Ages, which in a very evident way has been steadily improved over the years, with the appearance of new contributors.
 It is a magazine the Traditional movement in the UK can be proud of.

 If the liturgical restoration is to happen -- and this is true regardless, within limits, of your conception of what that restoration should look like -- we are going to need a vastly expanded number of priests who understand the liturgical tradition, and have a grasp of Latin.
 It will depend on many, many people being able to sing chant, and serve.
 And it will depend on an even larger number of people being well-informed, and supportive of sensible initiatives, whereever they come from: from restoring Friday Abstinence to restoring the Altar rails.